 Air also carries water vapor, the amount of water it carries and the temperatures of the air determine how much water can exist as vapor in the air.
-As more vapor is added, the air cannot hold any more water and just then it begins to rain.
+As more vapor is added, the air cannot hold any more water and as a result, it begins to rain.

 The wind due to the difference in pressures

 In India during the summer, the land heats up faster than the sea and a region of low pressure is created over the Indian subcontinent and the Tibetan plateau.
 By June, there is sufficient low pressure for cooler air from the sea to blow towards the land.
 As the air from the Indian Ocean blows towards India it picks up moisture and water vapor.
 When these winds reach India, they begin to cool causing rain.

 As the air rises, the temperature falls and the air cools.
 Unable to hold vapor, the water is released as rain.
-Since, the Himalayas are so tall, by the time the air reaches the Tibetan Plateau and Ladakh; it has cooled sufficiently to release almost all the moisture it can hold.
+Since the Himalayas are so tall, by the time the air reaches the Tibetan Plateau and Ladakh; it has cooled sufficiently to release almost all the moisture it can hold.
 Hence, Tibet and Ladakh only receive dry winds which equalize the low pressure but bring very little rain.

-The Wind due to the difference in temperature
+The wind due to the difference in temperature

 To learn more about the movement of air, visit BYJU’S.